 Grapeseed oil also contains vitamin E, plus omega 6 fatty acids, antioxidants, vitamins and minerals.
 It’s light and easily absorbs into your skin, plus it really doesn’t smell like anything – which allows the smell of your essential oils to come through!
 It also happens to be an astringent, so it will tighten and tone the skin while clearing up acne.
 Be sure to look for grapeseed oil that has been minimally processed, like this one!
 It works great for oil cleansing.

-80% of hemp seed oil is fatty acids (omega 6 and omega 3), giving it many unique benefits!
+Hemp Seed Oil: 80% of hemp seed oil is fatty acids (omega 6 and omega 3), giving it many unique benefits!
 It’s great for thick hair, strong nails and soft skin, plus it contains vitamin E and vitamin D, making it a great treatment for eczema, pre-menstrual stress and inflammation.
-It’s good for your immune system, heart health, brain and eye development, and it’s a non-mercury source of fatty acids, making it a great supplement for expecting mothers (read more here.)
+It’s good for your immune system, heart health, brain and eye development.

 Avocado oil is a little thicker than other oils, and it’s ideal for dry skin and aging/mature skin.
 This is because it contains vitamins B, E, D and A; fatty acids; and proteins.
 I have absolutely loved using it in this homemade hair serum!
 It’s very nutrient rich, but a little too thick for my preference when it comes to using it directly on my skin.